Skip to content

 uri and uriFrom are mutually exclusive with each other and with the structured fields below.

 Structured fields — the operator sets individual env vars (SUPERSET_OPERATOR__DB_HOST, SUPERSET_OPERATOR__DB_PORT, SUPERSET_OPERATOR__DB_NAME, SUPERSET_OPERATOR__DB_USER, SUPERSET_OPERATOR__DB_PASS) that the generated config assembles into a connection URI.
-In prod mode, use passwordFrom to reference a Secret for the password:
+In Staging or Production, use passwordFrom to reference a Secret for the password:

 spec: